DSaunders/Nancy.JsonPatch/README.md

 *Nancy.JsonPatch* will then deserialize the request body and apply the patch operations to your object.

-PATCH should be idempotent, so you only want to save the changes to you object if all operations in the document succeed.
+[RFC6902](http://tools.ietf.org/html/rfc6902) states that if one operation in the document fails, the entire document should _not be considered successful_.
+In other words, you only want to save the changes to your object if all operations in the document succeed.

 The .JsonPatch() extension method returns a `JsonPatchResult` indicating the result of the patch.
 This can be implicitly converted to a `bool`, allowing you to do this: